 Listing agents and contractors are increasingly partnering with design professionals to make downsized homes more marketable and livable before and after a sale.
 Currently, 18% of consumers remodel specifically because they plan to sell within two years, and top Realtor-recommended pre-listing projects include painting the entire home (50%) and kitchen upgrades (30%).

 The same logic extends beyond traditional sales.
-Airbnb and Vrbo hosts are navigating the same constraints—and the same opportunities.
+Airbnb and Vrbo hosts are navigating the same constraints, and the same opportunities.
 Smaller properties like studios and one-bedroom apartments outperform larger ones with a nearly 4% higher occupancy rate, making downsizing design relevant beyond traditional homeownership.
 Hosts need help making compact rental units feel spacious and guest-ready, turning tight square footage into a stronger booking record.

 Multi-Functional Space Planning Takes Center Stage

-Multi-functional space planning is the practice of designing rooms and layouts to serve more than one purpose—home office by day, guest room by night; dining area that doubles as a workspace.
+Multi-functional space planning is the practice of designing rooms and layouts to serve more than one purpose: home office by day, guest room by night; dining area that doubles as a workspace.
 It's the core skill set driving demand in downsizing design services right now.

 According to the 2026 Kitchen Trends Report, 100% of industry respondents agree that lifestyle enhancements will be a popular kitchen layout feature over the next three years, as kitchens become personalized, multi-purpose hubs.
 Another 94% agree that homeowners are actively adding functional spaces like mudrooms and flex-office areas.

-To maximize limited square footage, homeowners are turning to "Zoned Built-Ins"—cabinetry walls that combine TVs, fireplaces, and storage into a single cohesive feature, reducing the need for extra furniture.
+To maximize limited square footage, homeowners are turning to "Zoned Built-Ins," cabinetry walls that combine TVs, fireplaces, and storage into a single cohesive feature, reducing the need for extra furniture.

 Furniture and product choices have evolved to match.
 Built-in storage, fold-out furniture, modular pieces, and room dividers are replacing traditional single-purpose layouts.
 The multifunctional furniture market is growing at approximately 5-7% annually, driven by urbanization and shrinking home sizes.
 Sofa-cum-beds, convertible dining tables, and storage ottomans are now standard expectations for small-space living.

-Effective space planning requires a methodical process:
+Effective space planning for multi-functional spaces requires a methodical process:

 - Create a floor plan that prioritizes flow and functionality - Map traffic patterns, ensure adequate clearances, and design zones for different activities